-3. Government Relations
+2. Government Relations

-Monitor local and state laws and regulations, share information, and educate camp professionals, community partners, and government agencies locally and nationally.
-Implement advocacy strategies in alignment with ACA guidelines and build relationships with local and state government agencies.
-Volunteer roles may include communicating key information within the camp community, educating community partners and government agencies locally and nationally, and participating in public hearings, related workgroups, and the Government Relations Committee.
+Implement advocacy strategies in alignment with ACA guidelines.
+Volunteer roles may include building relationships with local and state government agencies, monitoring local and states laws and regulations, helping to educate government agencies, communicating key information within the camp community, educating community partners and government agencies locally and nationally, and participating in public hearings, related workgroups, and the Government Relations Committee.

-4. Membership Recruitment and Retention
+3. Membership Recruitment and Retention

 Grow the Association by outreach to and support of current and prospective individuals and camps.
-Volunteer roles may include support of networking, mentoring others, and participating on the Membership Committee.
+Volunteer roles may include planning and support of networking events, EPIC networking and program support, mentoring others, and participating on the Membership Committee.

-5. Professional Development
+4. Professional Development

-Provide educational and networking opportunities to camp professionals and other allied professionals committed to the success of the camp experience that address educational needs, emerging issues, as well as topics specific to the local area.
-Volunteer roles may include collaborating with other organizations and field offices, supporting the delivery of programming, and participating on the Professional Development Committee.
+Provide educational opportunities for camp professionals and other allied professionals committed to the success of the camp experience that addresses educational needs, emerging issues, as well as topics specific to the local area.
+Volunteer roles may include collaborating with other organizations and field offices, supporting the development and delivery of programming, and participating on the Local Conference and/or Professional Development Committee.

-6. Volunteer Engagement and Development
+5. Volunteer Engagement and Development

-Implement and manage a volunteer development system including: cultivation, recruitment, training, support, and recognition to ensure delivery of local services.
-Volunteer roles may include the cultivating, training, supporting, and recognizing potential and current volunteers, and participating on the Volunteer Engagement Committee.
+Implement and manage a volunteer development system to ensure delivery of local services.
+Volunteer roles may include cultivating, training, supporting, and recognizing potential and current volunteers and participating on the LCOL.